khuang7/portfolio-v3/README.md

 ## 🚀 Project Structure

 This projects was built with Astro and TailwindCss.
 Astro is pretty neat, and a nice way to make nice performant static websites like mine.
-The cool thing about Astro is that there is an automatic tailwind and react integration which made my life super easy
+The cool thing about Astro is that there is an automatic tailwind and react integration which made my life super easy.

+This website is currently hosted on Vercel (easiest DX personally)

 ## 🧞 Commands to run this locally